Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-dog

-Still think ear cropping is worth it?
+Do you still think ear cropping is worth it?
 If you do, we won’t judge.
-Not every ear-cropping procedure is done for cosmetic reasons.
-We only want to encourage a different path for you and your dog.
+We only want to inform you of all the implications of ear cropping.